70 Awesome & Interesting Facts & Trivia About Hawaii

 51. Speaking of space-related stuff, the world’s largest optical telescope is on top of Mauna Kea, the dormant volcano.
 The telescopes are the W.M.
 Keck brand, if that means anything to you.

-Click on the picture of Spam to buy Spam!
+Click on the picture of spam to buy the origin of Spam!

 53. Speaking of Spam (kinda), Hawaiian pizza — which consists of ham (or bacon) and pineapple — was actually invented in Ontario, Canada by a Greek immigrant named Sam Panopoulos at his restaurant in 1962.
 The seemingly aggressive combination of tomato sauce and pineapple was so unpopular that it ended up being popular anyway, and the mere concept of Hawaiian pizza has encouraged passionate debate for 50 years.